paxosglobal/usdp-contracts/README.md

 ### Controlling the token supply

-The total supply of PAX is backed by fiat held in reserve at Paxos.
+The total supply of USDP is backed by fiat held in reserve at Paxos.
-There is a single `supplyController` address that can mint and burn the token based on the actual movement of cash in and out of the reserve based on requests for the purchase and redemption of PAX.
+There is a single `supplyController` address that can mint and burn the token based on the actual movement of cash in and out of the reserve based on requests for the purchase and redemption of USDP.

-The supply control interface includes methods to get the current address of the supply controller, and events to monitor the change in supply of PAX.
+The supply control interface includes methods to get the current address of the supply controller, and events to monitor the change in supply of USDP.

 - `supplyController()`